 Knit 20+ rows

-End and begin test with COR; trim off one yarn end, to be woven in using your favorite method
+End and begin the test with COR; trim off one yarn end, to be woven in using your favorite method

 Racking handle at half pitch